darkautism/lfqueue/README.md

 **Example:**
 ```
-Queue A -> B -> C -> D -> E
-4 thread race A
+4 thread race push
-1 win Get A, 2 lose, 1 do not have CPU time slice
+1 win Push A, 2 lose, 1 do not have CPU time slice
-1 win pop A, 2 losers race B, 1 race A
+1 win go out queue, 2 losers race A as tail, 1 race initnode as tail
-1 win go out queue, 1 win B, 1 lose B, 1 race A failed because tail not A now
+1 win go out queue, 1 win push B, 1 lose, 1 race A failed because tail not initnode now
 ```

 So lock-free queue have better performance then lock queue.